Papeete Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - French Polynesia has strict drug laws with severe penalties
+- Illegal drugs and narcotics - severe penalties apply

-- Fresh fruits, vegetables, and plant materials - to protect local agriculture from pests and diseases
+- Fresh fruits, vegetables, plants, seeds, and soil - to prevent introduction of pests

 Restricted Items